thosgood/this-weeks-finds/markdown/101-151/week147.md

 So maybe they're the same after all!
-There are similar calculations like this in James Propp's paper "Exponentiation and Euler characteristic", referred to above\... though he uses a slightly different notion of Euler characteristic, due to Schanuel.
+There are similar calculations like this in James Propp's paper "Exponentiation and Euler characteristic", referred to above... though he uses a slightly different notion of Euler characteristic, due to Schanuel.
 Clearly something interesting is going on with these "divergent Euler characteristics".
 For appearances of this sort of thing in physics,